A downloadable game for Windows and macOS

 Qikiqtaaluk, 1962.
 The sun falls below the horizon and won't return for months.
 You wander the broken shoreline, wary of your mother's stories about the qalupalik.
 Fish woman, stealer of wayward children: she dwells beneath the ice.

 Thanks to people's support from a Kickstarter campaign, Beneath Floes is available in English and Inuktitut for free.
-This page will be localized in the near future, and there will soon be a localization available in Anishinaabemowin.

 Story: Kevin Snow